zfonemore/TRN/GETTING_STARTED.md

-## Getting Started with MinVIS
+## Getting Started with TRN

-This document provides a brief intro of the usage of MinVIS.
+This document provides a brief intro of the usage of TRN.

 Please see [Getting Started with Detectron2](https://github.com/facebookresearch/detectron2/blob/master/GETTING_STARTED.md) for full usage.

 ### Training & Evaluation in Command Line

-We provide a script `train_net_video.py`, that is made to train all the configs provided in MinVIS.
+We provide a script `train_net_video.py`, that is made to train all the configs provided in TRN.

 To train a model with "train_net_video.py", first setup the corresponding datasets following [datasets/README.md](./datasets/README.md), then download the COCO pre-trained instance segmentation weights ([R50](https://dl.fbaipublicfiles.com/maskformer/mask2former/coco/instance/maskformer2_R50_bs16_50ep/model_final_3c8ec9.pkl), [Swin-L](https://dl.fbaipublicfiles.com/maskformer/mask2former/coco/instance/maskformer2_swin_large_IN21k_384_bs16_100ep/model_final_e5f453.pkl)) and put them in the current working directory.
 Once these are set up, run:
 ```
 python train_net_video.py --num-gpus 8 \
-  --config-file configs/youtubevis_2019/video_maskformer2_R50_bs32_8ep_frame.yaml
+  --config-file configs/youtubevis_2019/trn_turbo_video_maskformer2_R50_bs32_8ep_frame.yaml
 ```

 If the COCO pre-trained weights are in other locations, then add `MODEL.WEIGHTS /path/to/pretrained_weights` at the end to point to their locations.
 In addition, the configs are made for 8-GPU training for ResNet-50 and 16-GPU training for Swin-L.